unicolet/stuff-I-m-proud-of/sproutcore/agenda/README.md

 on a grid like an agenda.
 Activities are grouped by room and by worker assigned to that room.

-Only tested on WebKit-based browsers and Sproutcore 1.4.5.
+Only tested on WebKit-based browsers and Sproutcore 1.4.5, 1.6.

 ## Installing

-Add jquery-1.5.js to your app resources (I'm planning to remove this requirement).
+Skip this step if using SC 1.6 : add jquery-1.5.js to your app resources. jquery and SC >= 1.6 do not play well together: https://groups.google.com/forum/#!topic/sproutcore/6pkZ-IOg55g

 Copy all the files (1 css and 2 js) in your application directory.